Organizer: CROSSING / GRK Privacy & Trust / CRISP

 Yet, as will be shown in the talk, the problem should be obvious from the symptoms that have lately seen the light.
 Threats are everyday more powerful, massive or targeted attacks and advanced persistent threats entered the situational awareness agenda of nations.
 However, systems remain flaky, sometimes seemingly intentionally, vulnerabilities persist, and partial and/or specific fixes imperfectly mend what are sometimes global problems.
 Grand challenges deserve grand solutions, and so the talk will conclude along two lines of discussion, as a contribution to the debate on science of cybersecurity: effective strategies for cybersecurity are in dire need; advanced research breaking with traditional paradigms is required.

 Paulo Esteves Veríssimo (PJV) has a PhD (1990) in Electrical and Computer Engineering from the Technical University of Lisbon IST.
-He is a Professor of the University of Luxembourg Faculty of Science, Technology and Communication (FSTC), since fall 2014 and head of the CritiX group (Critical and Extreme Security and Dependability) at SnT, the Interdisciplinary Centre for Security, Reliability and Trust at the same University.
+He is a Professor of the , since fall 2014 and head of the CritiX group (Critical and Extreme Security and Dependability) at SnT, the University of Luxembourg Faculty of Science, Technology and Communication (FSTC) at the same University.
+Interdisciplinary Centre for Security, Reliability and Trust

 He is adjunct Professor of the ECE Dept., Carnegie Mellon University.
-Previously, he has been a Professor of the Univ. of Lisbon, member of the Board of the same university and Director of LaSIGE where he also led the Navigators research group.
+Previously, he has been a Professor of the Univ. of Lisbon, member of the Board of the same university and Director of where he also led the LaSIGE.
 He is currently Chair of the IFIP WG 10.4 on Dependable Computing and Fault-Tolerance and vice-Chair of the Steering Committee of the IEEE/IFIP DSN conference (2013---).
+Navigators research group

 He is Fellow of the IEEE and Fellow of the ACM.
 He was in the finals of the Descartes European Science Prize 2004, leading a FCUL team integrated in the MAFTIA project, and has been senior researcher to two winners of the IBM Portugal Scientific Award (2004 and 2007).